 Intermediate Photography Course – What You’ll Learn

-During the Intermediate Photography course, you’ll build on what you’ve learned during the Introduction To Photography course.
+During the Intermediate Photography course, you’ll build on what you’ve learned during the Introduction to Photography course.

 You’ll build on your understanding of operating your camera as a creative tool and strengthen your knowledge of the relationship between camera operation and intentional visual outcomes.